 - Body Correction work including deep tissue massage, can clear emotional blockages and release emotions stored in the body

 - Breathing- Belly, allows us to feel our body more, thus getting more in contact with our sensations and feelings.
 In my experience, most people who are not fully connected to their feelings are shallow breathers.
 Read why we should breathe properly.

-- Breath Work such as Rebirthing, Conscious Connected Breathing and Art of Living Courses, which support us to release trapped emotions
+- Breath Work such as Rebirthing, Conscious Connected Breathing, Art of Living Courses or these powerful breathing exercises by Wim Hof, that supports us to release trapped emotions.

 - Detoxing; cleansing the body of toxins can evoke unprocessed emotions